TRENTON – It was a tale of two pitchers.

 “And [Eickhoff] pitched well tonight too.
 He’s a veteran guy, he’s got a real good curveball.
 It had a big break in it.
 I though they pitched well throughout.”

 Koerner (1-0) pitched seven solid innings, and one extraordinary inning in this game.
-Although he gave up nine hits (as Mitchell said none were for extra bases) and he finished without surrendering a run while walking and striking out one on 102 pitches.
+Although he gave up nine hits (as Mitchell said none were for extra bases); Koerner finished without surrendering a run while walking just a single hitter, and striking out one on 102 pitches.

 That extraordinary inning came in the eighth.
 After striking out what appeared to be his last hitter of the game in the top of the seventh inning, Koerner came back out in the eighth and quickly got into a jam.
 The Fightin Phils’ first three hitters reached base with hits, and loaded the bases without recording an out.